bnomei/kirby-instagram-api/readme.md

 **NOTE:** This is not a free plugin.
 In order to use it on a production server, you need to buy a license.
 For details on Kirby InstagramAPI's license model, scroll down to the License section of this document.

-This is not an [Embed Code Plugin](https://www.instagram.com/developer/embedding/) but grants you access to all [API Endpoints](https://www.instagram.com/developer/endpoints/), forces you to disable implicit OAuth and use [Signed Requests](https://www.instagram.com/developer/secure-api-requests/).
-Why?
-Because it is saver and I like it that way.
+This is not an [Embed Code Plugin](https://www.instagram.com/developer/embedding/) but grants you access to all [API Endpoints](https://www.instagram.com/developer/endpoints/), works without implicit OAuth and can use [Signed Requests](https://www.instagram.com/developer/secure-api-requests/).

 You will have to parse the result of the endpoint to generate your html-elements using `snippets` – [see example](https://github.com/bnomei/kirby-instagram-api/blob/master/snippets/ia-example-media.php).